 Besides grammar checking and the other mechanical corrections listed above, our editors also concentrate on style and flow.
 If a sentence or a paragraph is correctly written but does not flow smoothly from what preceded it, we will make suggestions that will improve the flow, or we will edit the sentences and paragraphs.
 We will, on occasion, make suggestions about how to improve the arrangement of the paper so that it is more eye-appealing.
 If errors involving facts are identified, we will make note of that, often citing sources to which you can refer.

-Our editors are skilled in the various citation styles: MLA, APA, ASA, Chicago, CSE, Turabian, AP and others.
+Our editors are skilled in the various citation styles: MLA, APA, ASA, AMA, Chicago, CSE, Turabian, AP and others.
 In-text citations and end-of-paper reference lists are checked and corrected.
 Each document that is submitted to Papercheck is meticulously read and corrected.